pseudoralph/portfolio/README.md

 * navigate to the downloaded repo
 * launch `index.html` in a browser of your choice

-Alternatively, this site can also be viewed at [https://pseudoralph.gihub.io/portfolio](https://pseudoralph.gihub.io/portfolio)
+Alternatively, this site can be viewed at [https://pseudoralph.gihub.io/portfolio](https://pseudoralph.gihub.io/portfolio)

 ## Technologies Used

-HTML,CSS, Bootstrap: CSS and JS (requires jQuery)
+HTML, CSS (Bootstrap framework)

 ## Project objectives

 - [ ] The following HTML tags are all used: p, h, ul, ol, li, em, strong, a, img, div, span

-- [ ] Project includes a custom-made stylesheet that uses cascading, the box model, and floats.
+- [x] Project includes a custom-made stylesheet that uses cascading, the box model, and floats.

 - [ ] Commits are made regularly with clear messages that finish the phrase "It will…"